DiveWatch/DiveWatch/README.md

 • Track your health vitals, such as heart rate.

-• Set the maximum dive depth and receive haptic feedback / warning notifications within 2 meters.
+• Set the maximum dive depth (up to 50 meters) and receive haptic feedback / warning notifications within 2 meters.

 • Store unlimited dives.